cloud-ark/kubeplus/README.md

 Once these annotations are added to the respective CRDs by the cluster administrator, the resource topology can be discovered by DevOps teams using ``kubectl connections`` plugin (output above)

-Note: When using KubePlus connections plugins, use the kind name as registered with the cluster (e.g.: Deployment) and not their short form (e.g.: deployment) or plural (e.g.: deployments).

 <!---
 ```
 $ kubectl connections Service wordpress namespace1